Opentrons/opentrons/DEV_SETUP.md

 - [scoop][] to install general dependencies
 - [Node Version Switcher][nvs] to install and manage Node.js
-- For the Python side, native Windows development is not recommended
+- For the Python side, native Windows development is not supported for most of the environments.
   - [environments/app](/environments/app) is supported for Windows opentrons and shared-data package testing
   - [environments/dev](/environments/dev) may work on Windows but is not guaranteed
   - **Instead use Windows Subsystem for Linux (WSL)**